 - The Bakharwal breed does not eat meat but instead dines on dairy products and bread.

-- The dog breed is difficult and extremely rare to breed as you may face some difficulty locating one to adopt into your family if you are not in the Himalayas.
+- The dog breed is difficult and extremely rare as you may face difficulty locating one to adopt into your family if you are not in the Himalayas.

 10. Kumaon Mastiff

-- Kumaon Mastiff is also known as the Indian Mastiff, a working breed of dogs.
+- Kumaon Mastiff is, also known as the Indian Mastiff, a working dog breed.